How To Start Running If You're A Beginner

-- A long, slow run which helps to build endurance
+- A long, slow run helps to build endurance

-- A hills, or interval session, which improves fitness and speed
+- Hills, or interval session, which improves fitness and speed

-- A shorter “tempo” run at an increased pace which gets your body used to running faster
+- A shorter “tempo” run at an increased pace which gets your body used to run faster

-- A slower shorter run which can be used for recovery
+- A slower shorter run can be used for recovery